top of page

 Common experiences include:

 • Emotional Shifts: You might feel lighter, calmer, or emotionally raw.
 Some people experience a surge of emotions like sadness, anger, or relief.
-Others notice a gradual settling of symptoms they have carried for years.

 • Physical Sensations: It's not unusual to feel tired, energized, or experience body sensations such as warmth, tingling, or muscle release.
-These are signs that your nervous system is recalibrating.

 • Mental Processing: Memories, dreams, or insights may surface in the hours or days following a session.
-Sometimes connections between past experiences and current challenges become clearer.

 • Temporary Discomfort: In some cases, symptoms may intensify briefly before they diminish.
 This “emotional detox” is often a sign that your system is actively processing and healing stored trauma.

-Self-care is important after a session.
 We encourage you to rest, stay hydrated, engage in grounding activities, and be gentle with yourself.
 Your therapist will provide personalized aftercare recommendations based on your needs.

 Aftercare Tips: Supporting Your Healing After Brainspotting